 When you donate and shop at one of our Goodwill locations, attend an event or contract with us for business services, you help fund job training and education programs for people with disabilities and other barriers to employment.

-In addition to revenues earned in the Goodwill retail stores, Goodwill depends on the generosity of others to help fund the programs and services that are provided to community members who need help.
+In addition to revenues earned in the Goodwill retail stores, Goodwill depends on the generosity of others to help fund the programs and services provided to community members in need of help.
 While Goodwill retail stores help offset the cost of programs and services, your financial gift demonstrates your belief in the power of work and can provide desirable tax benefits.
-Here’s how you can help:

 Join like-minded individuals who support the mission of Goodwill Industries with a financial contribution of $2,000 or more annually.
 Members enjoy multiple benefits including invitations to private member-only events and are first to learn news and Goodwill happenings.

-Whether you would like to put your donation to work today or benefit us after your lifetime, you can find a charitable plan that lets you provide for your family and support Goodwill Industries of Kansas.
-Goodwill can accept many gift types and, with the help of your financial advisor, can find the best way to ensure Goodwill can continue to help Kansans into the future.
+Whether you would like to put your donation to work today or benefit us after your lifetime, you can find a charitable plan that lets you provide for your family and support Goodwill Industries, Inc. Goodwill can accept many gift types and, with the help of your financial advisor, can find the best way to ensure Goodwill can continue to help Kansans into the future.